 Iranians confront a post-Khamenei reality with relief, disbelief and anxiety

-(CNN) — Iranians awoke Sunday for the first time in decades without supreme leader Ayatollah Ali Khamenei after he was killed in US-Israeli strikes, a profound shift in the nation’s history.
+(CNN) — Iranians awoke Sunday for the first time in decades without Ayatollah Ali Khamenei as their supreme leader after he was killed in US-Israeli strikes, a profound shift in the nation’s history.

 As Israel continues its attacks on Iran amid Tehran’s vow to avenge Khamenei’s death, people across the capital and beyond are grappling with conflicting feelings.

-While the killing of Khamenei – a symbol, for many, of decades of brutal repression and economic mismanagement – prompted pockets of celebration Saturday night, others are voicing unease about what comes next, the implications of US intervention and anxiety about a widening regional war.
+While the killing of Khamenei — a symbol, for many, of decades of brutal repression and economic mismanagement — prompted pockets of celebration Saturday night, other Iranians are voicing unease about what comes next, the implications of US intervention and anxiety about a widening regional war.

 “We’re safe for now.
 There haven’t been many strong explosions in the west of the city, so we are going to try and stay in Tehran for now,” one Tehran resident told CNN on Sunday, adding: “People are happy that Khamenei was killed.”